lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Up: Uplink direction for compression/decompression in both sides, from the Dev SCHC C/D to the network SCHC C/D.

 * W: Window bit.
-A SCHC Fragment header field used in ACK-on-Error or ACK-Always mode {{Frag}}, which carries the same value for all SCHC Fragments of a window.
+A SCHC Fragment header field used in ACK-on-Error or ACK-Always mode (see {{Frag}}), which carries the same value for all SCHC Fragments of a window.

 * Window: A subset of the SCHC Fragments needed to carry a SCHC Packet (see {{Frag}}).

 # SCHC overview

-SCHC can be abstracted as an adaptation layer between IPv6 and the underlying LPWAN technology.
+SCHC can be characterized as an adaptation layer between IPv6 and the underlying LPWAN technology.
 SCHC comprises two sublayers (i.e. the Compression sublayer and the Fragmentation sublayer), as shown in {{Fig-IntroLayers}}.

 ~~~~